Iran and weapons of mass destruction: Missiles

 The Sejil is a two-stage, solid-propellant, surface-to-surface missile (SSM) produced by Iran with a reported 1,930 km (1,200 mi) range.
 A successful test launch took place on 12 November 2008.

-According to Jane's Information Group, details of the design other than the number of stages and that it uses solid fuel have not been released.
+According to Janes Information Services, details of the design other than the number of stages and that it uses solid fuel have not been released.
 Uzi Ruben, former director of Israel's Ballistic Missile Defense Organization, indicated that, "Unlike other Iranian missiles, the Sajil bears no resemblance to any North Korean, Russian, Chinese or Pakistani (missile technology).
 It demonstrates a significant leap in Iran's missile capabilities."
 Ruben went on to state that the Sejil-1 " ... places Iran in the realm of multiple-stage missiles, which means that they are on the way to having intercontinental ballistic missile (ICBM) capabilities ..."
 As a weapon, the Sejil-1 presents much more challenge to Iran's potential enemies, as solid-fuel missiles can be launched with much less notice than liquid-fueled missiles, making them more difficult to strike prior to launch.

 Sejil-2 is an upgraded version of the Sejil.
 The Sejil-2 two-stage solid-fuel missile has a 2,000 km range and was first test fired on 20 May 2009.
 The Sejil-2 surface-to-surface medium-range ballistic missile (MRBM) was first tested eight months prior to the actual test launch, which took place in the central Iranian province of Semnan.
 Improvements include better navigation system, better targeting system, more payload, longer range, faster lift-off, longer storage time, quicker launch, and lower detection possibility.